The Source of Islam

 People, especially young people, think that life starts low and simply gets better (an influence of evolutionary thinking).
 The truth is that we started perfect and then fell and now our pattern is up and down.

 This is especially true in the Christian life: mountaintop experiences are usually followed by valleys of darkness.
-Abraham had been visited by the Lord and angels in person, had saved his nephew again, had been rejuvenated to the point where his sex life was active and productive: he was on top of the world and then he lied and went crashing down.
+Abraham had been visited by the Lord and angels in person, had saved his nephew, had been rejuvenated to the point where his sex life was active and productive.
+He was on top of the world and then he lied and came crashing down.

 This pattern happens in the church as well.
 When things are going great, momentum, growth, great enthusiasm, you can be sure that Satan is working overtime to divide the brethren or bring sin into the camp to make things come crashing down.
 When you are at the peak, slow down and be cautious, it is easy to fall.